DavidVasilev1/fastpages/_posts/2022-09-19-video-notes2.md

 Here, the amount of stress experienced by students was measured on a level of 1-5, where 1 was the lowest amount of stress and 5 was the highest.

 ![]({{site.baseurl}}/images/stressamount.png)

 Here, we asked students about some of the sources of stress they experienced.

 ![]({{site.baseurl}}/images/stresssource.png)

 Here, we asked students whether they felt unhappy or sad.

 ![]({{site.baseurl}}/images/stressdepression.png)

 Here we asked, on average, how much sleep did the students get.

 ![]({{site.baseurl}}/images/sleep.png)

 Here we asked whether or not the students were in a positive social circle.

 ![]({{site.baseurl}}/images/socialcircle.png)

 Here we asked whether being in a bad social circle contributed to their stress.

 ![]({{site.baseurl}}/images/socialcirclestress.png)

+Here we asked whether being in a good social circle contributed to their stress.

 ![]({{site.baseurl}}/images/stresssource.png)